barcek/aliesce/README.md

 ### Running aliesce

-If aliesce is compiled and ready to go (see [Getting started](#getting-started) below), run the `aliesce` command, adding the source file name if not the default.
+If aliesce is compiled and ready to go (see [Getting started](#getting-started) below), run the `aliesce` command, adding the source file path if not the default.

 For example, for a source file named only 'src':